isomerpages/mse/news/---speeches/_posts/2024-06-20-cesg-industry-night.md

 description:
 ---

-### Speech by Dr Amy Khor, Senior Minister of State, Ministry of Sustainability and the Environment, at CleanEnviro Summit Singapore 2024 Industry Night on 20 June 2024
+### Speech by Dr Amy Khor, Senior Minister of State for Sustainability and the Environment, at CleanEnviro Summit Singapore 2024 Industry Night on 20 June 2024

 **Introduction**